AceCentre/morAce/README.md

 ## Similar projects

+* [ATMakers - AirTalker](https://github.com/ATMakersOrg/AirTalker) - A really nice replica of the Adap2U sip/puff Morse code to keyboard/mouse system used by Jim Lubin.
+Its neat - runs on CircuitPython.
+The BLE libraries though arent full featured yet.
 * [Morsel](https://github.com/derekyerger/morsel).
 One of the few that attempt to this project over bluetooth.
 Ours has a few more features than this.
 * [Ketcha-K - morsekey project](https://github.com/ketcha-k/morsekey).
 This was a bit of a kickstart to do this project (see also [this thread on reddit](https://www.reddit.com/r/arduino/comments/gaplhs/usb_morse_key_using_pro_micro/))
 * [Milad Hajihassan, Makers Making Change - and the FAIO project](https://www.makersmakingchange.com/project/faio-feather-all-in-one-switch/) - a neat project which has some morse functionality built in using the [easymorse project](https://github.com/milador/EasyMorse).
 Also uses the feather.
 (See more at [FAIO Multiplexer](https://github.com/milador/FAIO_Multiplexer))